DT 500 ZINE: – Fred, what is your background?

 FREDERIC: – Literally to bring a shelter to people.
 But in a more understated way, it frames culture and ideology.

-DT 500 ZINE: – Ha-ha!
-You seems like a really aesthetic man, do you draw or paint sometimes?
-Who artists inspires you today?
+DT 500 ZINE: – do you draw or paint sometimes?

 FREDERIC: – A very long time ago, I used to draw storyboards.
 Sometimes I grab a pencil.
 But discovering other people’s work is more thrilling.
 This is how I feed my brain.
 The favorite is always the latest on the list.
 Last summer it was Romualdas Silinskas, a leading architect of the period I’m focused on.
 I discovered his erotic drawings.
 Right now it’s Kamo Gyanjyan, a “cosmic” Armenian artist who also used to work in Soviet times.
 I’m collecting their works.